Answered By: Darcy Gervasio

 Why You Should Use The Email Tool

 When you do research, you can use the email tool in a library database to send yourself articles.
-Using a database's native email feature helps ensure that you...
+Using a database's built-in email feature helps ensure that you...

 In most databases, the URL at the top of the browser is not a stable, permanent link.